Visit the Library

-If your class, club, home school group or other school group would like to visit the Glen Ellyn Public Library, we can arrange for a tour, an introduction to library resources, a book discussion, a presentation on another topic or any combination of the above.
-We would also be delighted to host your life skills classes, and prepare a program that will meet the needs of your students and introduce them to the library’s services.
+If your class, club, homeschool group, or other school group would like to visit the Glen Ellyn Public Library, staff can arrange for a tour, an introduction to library resources, a book discussion, a presentation on another topic, or any combination of the above.
+The library would also be delighted to host your life skills classes, and prepare a program that will meet the needs of your students and introduce them to the library’s services.

 School Library Cards

 The Glen Ellyn Public Library has a large collection of resources accessible to teachers and students through our school library cards.
 For more information on how to get and use a card, visit our school library cards page.

 If you have a request for a visit or service, an idea for something not mentioned here, or any other questions or thoughts, please contact Joshua ES O’Shea, Young Adult Librarian, at joshea followed by @gepl.org or 630-790-6748.